-by Studio McGuire
+The Invited by Studio McGuire

 Research suggests that VR and AR are not markedly different in terms of current sites of engagement: Both technologies are most popular in the home amongst younger audiences, and, as of 2020, both VR and AR are most commonly consumed outside of the home amongst audiences over the age of 25, a statistic that likely reflects the headset manufacturers’ current marketing approaches and the traditional video gaming audience.
 While the market for temporary events, installations, art galleries and museums predicated on AR technology is currently small, research also indicates that there is a small but thriving market for temporary events, installations, art galleries and museums predicated on VR technology.
-As such, and in order to try and broaden the audience for AR experiences, it was key to promote The Invited with the aura of magical worlds that audiences may well associate with VR, albeit communicating the power of AR to reveal dark layers of magic hidden within our own world.
+As such, and in order to try and broaden the audience for AR experiences, it was key for our R&D content to promote the aura of magical worlds that audiences may well associate with VR, albeit communicating the power of AR to reveal dark layers of magic hidden within our own world.

 Aim: To broaden the audience for AR-based event experiences by taking a magic-orientated approach to promotion, specifically based on miniaturisation and paper-craft that foregrounds layers of revelation.

-Title of campaign: ‘Visible to Some'.
+Campaign title: ‘Visible to Some'.

-Strategy summary: We centre the promotion around the idea that Dracula was never just a story, but a warning from history about the evils the plague all our lives.
+Promotional strategy: We centre the promotion around the idea that Dracula was never just a story, but a warning from history about the evils the plague all our lives.
 The campaign sets up a mystery about what Dracula needs to bring himself back to life, with the promotional materials luring audiences in through four phases of immersion: seeing, revealing, entering and becoming.
 The original theme of Dracula – that we need both contemporary science and ancient knowledge together – is reimagined here as the answer to the mystery, i.e. the secret to Dracula's reincarnation rests in the marrying of a kirigami book and the digital technologies of our modern world.
 The ‘everyday miracle’ of the campaign is therefore rooted in making dark magic real, with its secrets hidden inside the world of kirigami, a world that is only visible via the digital lens.

 Platforms: Social media (Facebook); videos; website; origami invitation letter with QR code-led video.